masc-ucsc/docs/docs/pyrope/04-variables.md

 assert int(d) != 0         // compile error, tuple typecast is not allowed
 ```

+In most cases, the range can be used in contructs like `for` but this is not
+the case if it needs to iterate over negative values, or have a reverse order
+traversal.
+In those cases, the `a to b` operator must be used.

 Both ranges and `to` operators accept a `by` to change the step.
 ```
 assert int(0..=10 by 2) == 0b101_0101_0101
 assert  0 to 10 by  2 == ( 0,2,4,6,8,10)
 assert 10 to  0 by -2 == (10,8,6,4,2, 0)

+assert -1 to 2 == (-1,0,1,2)
+let x = -1..=2                         // compile error, negative value range

 assert (for i in 0..=10 by 2 { cont i }) == (0,2,4,6,8,10)
 ```